k1yrix/soberdocs.github.io/md/common-issues.md

 ---

+## Sober does not launch on my outdated system
+Sober only supports Linux kernel version 5.11 and above.
+If you are on an outdated version of your distro, your kernel might be too outdated to run Sober.

+### Solution
+Update your distro to a newer version by following a distro-specific guide.

+---

 ## Sober does not launch to my dedicated GPU
 GPUs using Mesa should be fine as long as it's recent.
 If you're using an NVIDIA card, the driver version installed on your system must match with the Flatpak NVIDIA drivers that is installed on the system.
 (For example, the installed 560 system drivers cannot run with NVIDIA Flatpak 555 drivers)